skeddy/skeddy.github.io/_pages/troubleshooting.md

 DISM.exe /Online /Cleanup-image /StartComponentCleanup
 ```

+This can take approx 2 mins to complete.

 ## 4. Clear the windows event log

 Purge the whole thing, so that you now have a good set of clear logs for any "new" issues.